-The Board is responsible for the determination of remuneration packages and policies applicable to the manager of each branch and all the staff.
-The managers are invited to the Board meeting as required to discuss performance and remuneration packages.
+The Board is responsible for the determination of remuneration packages and policies applicable to the Manager of each branch and all the staff.
+The Managers are invited to the Board meeting as required to discuss performance and remuneration packages.

-The managers are paid a base salary, which is between \$70,000 and \$85,000 plus superannuation.
-In addition each manager receives a bonus if the company exceeds the performance criteria established by the Board.
+The Managers are paid a base salary, which is between \$70,000 and \$85,000 plus superannuation.
+In addition each Manager receives a bonus if the company exceeds the performance criteria established by the Board.

-No Directors' remuneration has been paid as the positions are held on a voluntary basis except for the following:
+No Directors' remuneration has been paid as the positions are held on a voluntary basis.

-Sandra Baldwin received payment for services performed in a role as 'Executive Officer' including, but not limited to, community and public relations, corporate affairs administration, accounts liaison and other company secretarial duties.
-During the 2014 financial year Sandra was paid \$9,925 plus superannuation.
+Sandra Baldwin received payment for services performed in a role as 'Executive Officer' including, but not limited to, community and public relations, corporate affairs administration, accounts liaison and other company Secretarial duties.
+During the 2015 financial year Sandra was paid \$9,952.

-The Bellarine Peninsula Community Branch Ltd has accepted the Community Bank® Directors Privileges package.
-The package is available to all Directors who can elect to avail themselves of the benefits based on their personal banking with the Bellarine Peninsula Community Branch Ltd. There is no requirement to own BEN shares and there is no qualification period to qualify to utilize the benefits.
+The Bellarine Peninsula Community Branch Limited has accepted the Community Bank[®] Directors Privileges package.
+The package is available to all Directors who can elect to avail themselves of the benefits based on their personal banking with the Bellarine Peninsula Community Branch Limited.
+There is no requirement to own BEN shares and there is no qualification period to qualify to utilise the benefits.
 The package mirrors the benefits currently available to Bendigo and Adelaide Bank Limited shareholders.